 Organizational Readiness-Value Matrix

-At a very high level, the Organizational Readiness-Value Matrix is used in the context of business, finance, marketing.
+At a very high level, the Organizational Readiness-Value Matrix is used in the context of business, strategy, management.

 Organizational Readiness-Value Matrix quadrant descriptions, including examples